 - Reproduction: 30 grams protein/100 grams dry matter

 But, many cats prefer and would probably be healthier if they eat more protein than these minimums.
-A study published in 2017 found that when given the option of eating a variety of foods cats selected “an overall diet composition that provided 53 percent of metabolizable energy as protein, 11 percent as carbohydrate and 36 percent as fat.
+A 2017 study found that when given the option of eating a variety of foods cats selected “an overall diet composition that provided 53 percent of metabolizable energy as protein, 11 percent as carbohydrate and 36 percent as fat.
 The protein contribution corresponded to approximately 6 grams of protein/kilograms body weight/day.”

 Talk to your veterinarian to determine whether your cat’s food is providing ideal levels of protein based on her unique set of needs.